osnr/TabFS/tabfs.md

 edit `page.html` in the tab folder.
 I guess it could just stomp outerHTML at first, eventually could do something more sophisticated

+then you can use your existing text editor! and you'll always know that if the file saved, then it's up to date in the browser. no flaky watcher that you're not sure if it's working

 (it would be cool to have a persistent storage story here also.
 I like the idea of being able to put arbitrary files anywhere in